LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 Calls to this predicate are always true and return immediately (assuming a callable argument).
 The term representing the goal is copied, not shared with the thread.
-The thread computes the first solution to the goal, posts it to the message queue of the object from where the ``threaded_call/1`` predicate was called, and suspends waiting for either a request for an alternative solution or for the program to commit to the current solution.
+The thread computes the first solution to the goal, posts it to the implicit message queue of the object from where the ``threaded_call/1`` predicate was called, and suspends waiting for either a request for an alternative solution or for the program to commit to the current solution.